VoiciehBy/Admiral-Battleships/README.md

 # Admiral-Battleships
 Simple Battleships - Game

-should work on Windows 7 and GNU/Linux distros
+Should work on GNU/Linux distros.

-Tested(on Win7 and Linux Mint).
+Tested(on Win7,Win 10 and Linux Mint).